oberon-lang/oberon-lang.github.io/_posts/2023-12-25-towards-concurrency.md

 ##### Language complexity

 If concurrency can be fully covered by a library, this obviously doesn't increase the complexity of the language - though it very likely increases the complexity of the code using the library.
 On the other hand, if we add low-level concurrency constructs to the syntax, both the language and the code written in the language become more complex.
 It is reasonable to assume that if the right high-level constructs are added to the language, a little extra complexity in the language can contribute to a significant complexity reduction in the code that is written in the language.
 Conversely, it can also be observed that a language with overly minimalist properties simply shifts the complexity into the code.
-The challenge is therefore to find the right balance.
+The challenge is therefore again to find the right balance.

 As already mentioned, Hoare demonstrated with CSP, how data exchange among threads and the synchronisation of this exchange can be combined, thus reducing complexity.